CiaranMcAndrew/model-assembly-language/readme.md

 * The Model Assembly Lanuage `MAL` is a structured language inspired by [Helm](https://helm.sh/) for use with [MATLAB](https://uk.mathworks.com/products/matlab.html).
 * It enables a user to specify the dependencies for a project in a flexible yaml-based approach.
 * Dependencies can cascade, allowing hierarchical expansion of a model structure.
-* The `MAL` enables precious control of the configuration of model hierachy, including branch, tag, and commit referencing, including injection of a lower-level configuration.
+* The `MAL` enables precise control of the configuration of model hierachy, including branch, tag, and commit referencing, including injection of a lower-level configuration.

 ## Quick Guide